ppenguin/xls2latex/README.md

 # Broader Background
 ## Why?
 ### Reason
+The main reason for developing this script is to get around the severe limitation of markdown tables in terms of formatting and to automate inclusion of an effective workflow to author tables.
+(Let's face it, making tables is still by far the easiest using office-like software.)

-If, like me, you replaced your documentation workflow to make e.g. letters, reports, quotations, etc. from well-known office software to markdown, you may be faced with the challenge of including external tables.
+But, if, like me, you replaced your documentation workflow to make e.g. letters, reports, quotations, etc. from well-known office software to markdown, you may be faced with the challenge of including these external tables.

 Since for this workflow my output format is still the "traditional" `pdf`, it makes sense to use `LaTeX` as an intermediate format.
 Enter [Pandoc](https://pandoc.org/).